leolimasa/age-vault/README.md

 This is a very simple system, and was not designed for large teams or enterprises.
 It is meant for personal use or small teams where trust is not an issue.

-A key revocation mechanism is not present.
+There is no key revocation mechanism.
 Once a user is removed the entire vault needs to be re-encrypted with a new vault key.
 The easiest way to revoke a machine/user is to delete its private key from the HSM.